ChanwooBrianKim/AI-Gemini/README.md

 - 💾**Chat History Management**: Save chat history in the browser's local storage and restore it on page load.
 Option to clear chat history is also provided.
 - 📋**Copy to Clipboard**: Copy chat messages to the clipboard with a single click.
 - ⌨️**Typing Animation**: Simulates a typing effect for a more engaging chat experience.
+- 🗄️**Database Integration**: Store chat messages in a PostgreSQL database for persistent storage and retrieval.

 ## 🚀 Getting Started